UCLA Bruins women's soccer

 The UCLA Bruins women's soccer team is an intercollegiate varsity sports team of the University of California at Los Angeles.
-The team is a member of the Pac-12 Conference of the National Collegiate Athletic Association.
+The team is a member of the Big Ten Conference of the National Collegiate Athletic Association.
 The team won its first national championship on December 8, 2013, by defeating Florida State 1–0 in overtime.
 The Bruins won the program's second national title on December 5, 2022, beating North Carolina 3–2 in double overtime.